Pāʻōʻā

 The pāʻōʻā (often written as paoa, as the Tahitian is not punctilious about writing accents), is a modern dance from Tahiti where the dancers sit on their knees in a circle on the ground, sing and tap with their hands on their thighs on the rhythm of the music, which is a quite repetitive scanning refrain.
 Selected members, one boy and one girl, dance inside the circle.
+Being selected is an honor—it symbolizes recognition from one's teacher.
 The whole scenario has something of a rooster fight (not common on Tahiti).
 Coincidentally the theme of the dance is usually from the hunt or from fishing.